-People with anxiety-related issues can gain tremendous benefit from having a specially trained service dog.
+People with anxiety-related issues can often benefit from having a specially-trained service dog.

-Service dogs are companion animals that help people who have physical or mental health conditions.
+Service dogs are companion animals that help people with physical or mental health conditions.

 A service dog for anxiety can provide a sense of calm, anticipate anxiety attacks, and even fetch medication for their owner.

 In this article, we look at the benefits of service dogs for people with anxiety.
 We discuss how to get an anxiety service dog, which breeds make the most successful anxiety service dogs, and how much they cost.

 Service dogs offer practical and emotional support to people with physical or mental health difficulties.